Judge orders special master to review Rudy Giuliani's electronic devices | Law-Order

 "The search warrants at issue here were based on judicial findings of probable cause - supported by detailed affidavits - to believe that evidence of violations of specified federal offenses would be found at the locations to be searched," he wrote.
 Oetken also rejected Giuliani's request to review documents detailing the basis for searching his devices and for a November 2019 search of his iCloud account, saying Giuliani was "not entitled to a preview of the government's evidence."

-The special master would also review a device seized from Victoria Toensing, a lawyer who has represented Dmytro Firtash, a Ukrainian oligarch who has been indicted in the United States on bribery and racketeering charges.
-A lawyer for Toensing did not immediately respond to a request for comment.
+The special master would also review a device seized from Victoria Toensing, a lawyer who has worked with Giuliani.
+Michael Bowe, a lawyer for Toensing, declined to comment.

+Oetken ordered prosecutors and lawyers for Giuliani and Toensing to propose candidates for special master by June 4.
+In seeking a special master, prosecutors cited their office's 2018 probe of another former Trump lawyer, Michael Cohen, where a special master reviewed materials seized from his home, office and a hotel room.

 Giuliani later served as New York City's mayor, and won wide praise for his response to the Sept.
 11, 2001, attacks.
 He began representing Trump in April 2018 as Special Counsel Robert Mueller was probing Russian interference in the 2016 U.S. presidential election.

-Giuliani also sought before the 2020 U.S. election to uncover damaging information about Democrat Joe Biden, who went on to defeat Trump.
+Giuliani also sought before the 2020 U.S. presidential election to uncover damaging information about Democrat Joe Biden, who defeated Trump, and Biden's son Hunter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)